txlog/.github/profile/CONTRIBUTING.md

    work as intended and don't break any existing functionality.

-7. **Submit a Pull Request:** Once you are satisfied with your changes, open a pull request (PR) against the original 'Package Transaction Log' repository.
+7. **Submit a Pull Request:** Once you are satisfied with your changes, open a pull request (PR) against the original 'Transaction Log' repository.
 Provide a clear description of your changes and why they are beneficial in the PR description.

 ## Code of Conduct